SEI-Remote/decoupled-mern-jwt-auth-template-front-end-cra/README.md

 Fill it with the following:

 ```
-REACT_APP_BACKEND_SERVER_URL=http://localhost:3001
+REACT_APP_BACK_END_SERVER_URL=http://localhost:3001
 ```

 > 🚨 DO NOT place secrets in this `.env` file.
 The contents of this file WILL be exposed to site visitors.
+We are only using the front-end .env to create variables specific to the environment the application is running in.

 Delete this README.md, then make an initial commit: